The United States Hang Gliding and Paragliding Association (USHPA) will pursue its mission through:

 The USHPA Organization

-A membership in the Association carries many other benefits.
-There are over 100 local chapters and clubs, chartered by the USHPA, which can provide an invaluable learning experience and camaraderie for those interested in or actively involved in the sports.
+A membership in the association carries many other benefits.
+There are over 80 local chapters and clubs, chartered by the USHPA, which can provide an invaluable learning experience and camaraderie for those interested in or actively involved in the sports.
 All full members are covered under the USHPA Participant and Third Party Liability Insurance policy, which provides insurance coverage to members while participating in their air sports.
-The Association publishes a monthly magazine, Hang Gliding and Paragliding.
+The Association publishes a monthly magazine, USHPA Pilot.
 A full membership includes a subscription to the magazine.